Marcellis/mad-codelabs/docs/level7-task1/level7-task1.md

 }
 ```

-The name TextView is populated using the firstName and lastName from the profile object which have been concatenated
+The name `TextView` is populated using the `firstName` and `lastName` from the profile object which have been
-using a String with two placeholders from the Strings.xml resource file.
+concatenated using a String with two placeholders from the `Strings.xml` resource file.

-The description is populated using the description from the profile object.
+The `description` is populated using the description from the `Profile` object.

-The ImageView has been set using the imageUri from the Profile object.
+The `ImageView` has been set using the `imageUri` from the `Profile` object.

 Positive
 : That’s it, test the app and see if all the functionalities work!
 If everything is working push to your github